 The findings of this study likely reflect direct and indirect sequelae of COVID-19 illness.
 It is biologically plausible that hypercoagulability, endothelial dysfunction, and residual inflammation may lead to adverse cardiovascular events among patients recovering from COVID-19.
 Deconditioning and lingering symptoms such as dyspnea often cause patients to seek follow-up cardiovascular care and testing, and ascertainment bias may contribute to increased diagnosis of cardiovascular disorders among patients who have severe lower respiratory disease.
 Moreover, previously asymptomatic patients with undiagnosed structural heart disease may manifest symptomatic HF and AF in the setting of multiple medical stressors.
 A limitation of this study is that the population was largely male and White.
 Further research will be needed to determine what strategies might mitigate cardiovascular risk following COVID-19 infection, especially among patients recovering from critical illness.

-Clinical Topics: Acute Coronary Syndromes, Arrhythmias and Clinical EP, Heart Failure and Cardiomyopathies, Pericardial Disease, Prevention, Implantable Devices, SCD/Ventricular Arrhythmias, Atrial Fibrillation/Supraventricular Arrhythmias, Acute Heart Failure, Hypertension
+Clinical Topics: Acute Coronary Syndromes, Arrhythmias and Clinical EP, COVID-19 Hub, Heart Failure and Cardiomyopathies, Pericardial Disease, Prevention, Implantable Devices, SCD/Ventricular Arrhythmias, Atrial Fibrillation/Supraventricular Arrhythmias, Acute Heart Failure, Hypertension

 Keywords: Acute Coronary Syndrome, Arrhythmias, Cardiac, Atrial Fibrillation, Cardiovascular Diseases, Cerebrovascular Disorders, COVID-19, COVID-19 Testing, Critical Illness, Diabetes Mellitus, Dyspnea, Heart Failure, Hypertension, Inflammation, Myocardial Ischemia, Myocarditis, Pericarditis, Renal Insufficiency, Chronic, Risk Factors, Secondary Prevention, Thrombophilia, Thrombosis, Vaccination, Vaccines, Vascular Diseases, Veterans